 Then there’s the toxic metabolite of alcohol, acetaldehyde.
 This is a particularly nasty and carcinogenic substance.
 It, along with alcohol, are toxic to bacteria, both good and bad so it should shock no one that alcoholics and binge drinkers are known for having both oral and gut dysbiosis.

 Large quantities of alcohol cause intestinal inflammation and therefore increases leaky gut.
-And as you all know by now, increased intestinal permeability means an increased chance for endotoxins and antigens from your gut to enter the portal vein flowing to you liver.
+And as you all know by now, increased intestinal permeability means an increased chance of endotoxins and antigens from your gut entering the portal vein flowing to the liver.

 So now imagine your poor liver not only having to metabolize the alcohol you just drank, but simultaneously having to detoxify all the bacteria, yeast or whatever else happens to cross the gut wall.
 As we learned in the last post, this inflammation will increase both cortisol production and the liver’s synthesis of indoleamine 2,3 dioxygenase (IDO) and its two toxic metabolites: 3-hydroxy-kynurenine (3-OH-KYN) and quinolinic acid (QUIN).